exasol/azure-blob-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 # User Guide

-This user guide helps you with getting started with the Azure Blob Storage (GCS) Files Virtual Schemas.
+This user guide helps you with getting started with the Azure Blob Storage (abs) Files Virtual Schemas.

 ### Installation